 Be kind to plants.

 Be kind to animals.

 Be kind to everyone.

 Use your words.

 Use your ears.

 Inside toys - outside toys.

 Inside feet - outside feet.

+Inside voice - outside voice

 Everything has a home

 Everyone is safe here

 See a complete copy of the Centre's Behaviour Guidance/Positive Behaviour Management Policy in the Policy Hand Book!!!